Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="vibrate"></a>
 ### vibrate

 With this function you can cause the device to vibrate (if supported).
-As an optional first parameter, you can pass the number of the vibration pattern you want to use, and as an optional second parameter you can pass a boolean denoting whether the execution should wait for the vibration pattern to finish or not.
+As an optional first argument, you can pass the number of the vibration pattern you want to use, and as an optional second argument you can pass a boolean denoting whether the execution should wait for the vibration pattern to finish or not.

 Vibration patterns: